kiranbakale/AMI-Readme/docs/environment_advanced_network.md

 :information_source:&nbsp; When Private subnets are being used most VMs won't have a public IP address.
 As such, when running Ansible it should be run from within the network [with its Dynamic Inventory configured to connect via private IPs](environment_configure.md#amazon-web-services-aws) (`compose.ansible_host` set to `private_ip_address`).

-## Restricting External Network Access
+## Configuring Network CIDR Access

+The Toolkit has multiple CIDR block settings to allow configuring network access to the environment for both external and internal connections.
+Through these settings you can restrict network access as required.

+By default the Toolkit will have these settings open to all connections.
+This is to allow you to get the environment up and running and then to configure the settings as desired, much like a standard build.

+Refer to the below sections for more detail.

+### External (Terraform)

-To lock down external network access to particular CIDR blocks these _optional_ settings can be used:
+To lock down external network access to particular CIDR blocks these _optional_ settings can be used in Terraform:

 - `default_allowed_ingress_cidr_blocks`- A list of CIDR blocks that configures the IP ranges that will be able to access the network externally.
 This will apply to all external firewall rules that the Toolkit configures.
 Default is `["0.0.0.0/0"]`.
 More granular control over rules are also available via these settings:
   - `http_allowed_ingress_cidr_blocks`- A list of CIDR blocks that configures the IP ranges that will be able to access GitLab over HTTP/HTTPs.